-In addition, the Authority continues to be committed to Blue Light collaboration and will seek to advance shared arrangements throughout 2019/2020 and beyond.
-WMFS are fully engaged with the West Midlands Police Service (WMPS) with a view to establishing a police presence on several sites.
-Four pilot sites will be occupied during 2019 by Police neighbourhood services.
+In addition, the Authority continues to be committed to Blue Light collaboration and will seek to advance shared arrangements throughout 2020/2021 and beyond.
+WMFS are fully engaged with the West Midlands Police Service (WMPS) and four pilot sites are now occupied by Police neighbourhood services.